Understanding Assisted Living Communities

 - Medication management problems — Forgetting to take medications, taking incorrect doses, or consistently missing important prescriptions

-- Social isolation — Withdrawing from friends, family gatherings, and activities that once brought enjoyment and a sense of purpose
+- Social isolation — Withdrawing from friends, family gatherings, and activities that once brought enjoyment and purpose

 Home Safety Concerns

 If your loved one home shows signs of neglect such as accumulating clutter, unwashed dishes, unkempt laundry, or needed repairs going unaddressed for extended periods, these may indicate they are struggling to maintain their living environment independently.
-Safety hazards like loose rugs, poor lighting, and cluttered walkways significantly increase fall risk for seniors living alone.
+Safety hazards like loose rugs, poor lighting, and cluttered walkways significantly increase fall risk and create other serious dangers for seniors living alone.

-Assisted living communities offer varying levels of care and services, so understanding what is available helps you match your loved one specific needs with the right community and the appropriate level of support.
+Assisted living communities offer varying levels of care and services, so understanding what is available helps you match your loved one specific needs with the right community and level of support.

 Standard Services Typically Included